trilemma-dev/SwiftAuthorizationSample/README.md

    `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfy-job-bless-requirements auto-increment-version`

-By specifying "satisfy-job-bless-requirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
+By specifying "satisfy-job-bless-requirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built.
+The code requirement created for the client intentionally goes beyond what is required to satisfy `SMJobBless`; specifically it requires that the app be the same version or greater than the one which installed it.
+This prevents downgrade attacks where an older version of the app had some exploit, so an attacker could load an old version of the app in order to communicate with an already installed version of the helper tool.

 If you do not want these entries to be persisted as part of the info or launchd property lists:

 5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`